BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 #### Microsoft Defender for Cloud

 > Defender for Cloud is a monitoring tool for security posture management and threat protection.
-It monitors your cloud, on-premises, hybrid, and multicloud environments to provide guidance and notifications aimed at strengthening your security posture.
+It monitors your cloud, on-premises, hybrid, and multiCloud environments to provide guidance and notifications aimed at strengthening your security posture.

 A package of tools to harden resources, track security issues, protect against cyber attacks. this tool is integrated into azure.
-For on-premises datacenters, agents can be deployed to collect data. hybrid and environments can make use of Azure Arc.
+For on-premises data-centers, agents can be deployed to collect data. hybrid and environments can make use of Azure Arc.
 Protection cab be extended to resources running in other clouds as well.

 Microsoft Defender for Cloud has capabilities to detect vulnerabilities and suggest security improvements of azure native resources: